colindembovsky/pipelines-as-code/readme.md

 Other logging commands are documented here: [https://docs.microsoft.com/en-us/azure/devops/pipelines/scripts/logging-commands?view=azure-devops&tabs=bash#build-commands](https://docs.microsoft.com/en-us/azure/devops/pipelines/scripts/logging-commands?view=azure-devops&tabs=bash#build-commands)

 ### Variable Groups
 Creating inline variables is fine for values that are not sensitive and that are not likely to change very often.
-Pipeline variables are useful for pipelines that you want to trigger manuall.
+Pipeline variables are useful for pipelines that you want to trigger manually.
 But there is another option that is particularly useful for multi-stage pipelines (we'll cover these in more detail later).

 Imagine you have a web application (that connects to a database) that you want to build and then push to DEV, QA and Prod environments.
 Let's consider just one config setting - the database connection string.
 Where should you store the value for the connection string?
 Perhaps you could store the DEV connection string in source control, but what about QA and Prod?
 You probably don't want those passwords stored in source control.